crisperdue/prooftoys-site/content/pt-logic-concepts.md

 For example the (true) statement `(x = y) == (y = x)` has three parts:
 `x = y`, `==`, and `y = x`.
 The part `x = y` also has three parts:
 `x`, `=`, and `y`.
 In the language of Prooftoys each of these parts, whether large or small, is a _term_.
+By design the proof builder only ever highlights complete terms.

 **Instance, substitution instance.** A _substitution instance_ of a term is simply the result of applying some substitution to the term.